MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/2-azure-sentinel-analytics-overview.md

 ## What is Azure Sentinel Analytics?

-After completing this unit, you&#39;ll can explain the importance of Azure Sentinel Analytics
+After completing this unit, you can explain the importance of Azure Sentinel Analytics

 - Understand the importance of Analytics for security
 - Understand Analytic rules